TNYShk/CSVProject/README.md

 * DataHandler class -  houses the logic and calculations. interacts between user and data

 ## Instructions:
-in an IDE of your choosing, clone this repo and run main method in DataPresenter.java (under src-/main:  DataPresenter.java )
+in an IDE of your choosing, clone this repo and run main method in either:
+* CLI version -  DataPresenter.java
+* GUI simple version - GUIPresenter.java

 ### important notice
 the Row class is built specifically to process csv/txt files containing columns of: int,int, start_date, end_date. and can be easily extended to process other types as well